Esri/arcgis-maps-sdk-unity-samples/sample_project/Assets/SampleViewer/Samples/OverviewMap/readme.md

 ## How it works

-1. Create an ArcGIS Map and name is "ArcGIS Overview".
+1. Create an ArcGIS Map and name it "ArcGIS Overview".
-2. Attach an [**ArcGIS Camera**](https://developers.arcgis.com/unity/maps/camera/#arcgis-camera) component to the active camera and set the rotation on the **ArcGISLocation Component** to be 0, 0, 0.
+2. Attach an [**ArcGIS Camera**](https://developers.arcgis.com/unity/maps/camera/#arcgis-camera) component to the active camera and set the rotation on the **ArcGISLocation Component** to be (0, 0, 0).
 This should have it facing down.
 Rename it "Overview Camera".
-3. Click on the **Output** drop down on the **ArcGIS Overview** and set the Target Texture to the **OverviewMap Render Texture** in the Project Directory.
+3. Click on the **Output** drop down on the **ArcGIS Overview** and set the Target Texture to **OverviewMap Render Texture** in the Project Directory.
 4. Drag the **Location Marker** prefab into the scene as a child of the ArcGIS Map.
 5. Copy the ArcGIS Map you have in the scene and paste it into the scene.
 It should not be a child of any other game objects.
 Rename it to be "Main ArcGIS Map".
 6. Change the altitude of the **Main ArcGIS Map** to be -1000.
 This will position it above the **ArcGIS Overview** map.
 7. Remove the **Location Marker** from the **Main ArcGIS Map**.
 8. Click on the **Overview Camera** under **Main ArcGIS Map** and rename it to "ArcGIS Camera".
 Change the rotaiton to be facing forward.
 9. Right click in the Hierarchy and create a new **Raw Image**.
-Set the output of the raw image to the **OverviewMap Render Texture**
+Set the output of the raw image to the **OverviewMap Render Texture**.
 10. Click play and move around the screen.
-Observe the **Overview Map** update as you move the camera around and rotate the heading of the camera controller
+Observe the **Overview Map** update as you move the camera around and rotate the heading of the camera controller.

 ## About the data